 - Health-related: These tests can detect changes in all or selected parts of your genome for variants that may influence your risk of developing certain diseases.
 Be aware that current tests provide just a partial picture of your disease risk.
 For most diseases, many pieces of the genetic puzzle remain to be discovered, along with how those pieces interact with lifestyle and environmental factors.
 This means that today's tests may falsely reassure people with undiscovered risk factors, or needlessly alarm people with undiscovered protective factors.

 - Nutrigenetic: These tests are offered by companies that claim they can use information about your genetic makeup to develop an individualized diet plan.
 A government report published in 2006 found that such tests may be misleading or even harmful because they make claims that cannot be scientifically proven.
 For more information on this subject, read the General Accounting Office's report, Nutrigenetic Testing: Tests Purchased from Four Web Sites Mislead Consumers

 - Non-medical/Other: Other non-medical types of tests may scan your genome for genetic variants related to various aspects of your life.
 These may include genetic markers that might your physical traits, your ancestry, or your personality.
 These tests often do not claim to provide specific information about disease risk, but some of the results may have implications for your health.
-As with other DTC tests, there are concerns that the validity and reliability of these tests are not adequate (See: Overview of Genetic Testing Issues; ASHG Statement on DTC Testing ).
+As with other DTC tests, there are concerns that the validity and reliability of these tests are not adequate (See: Regulation of Genetic Tests; ASHG Statement on DTC Testing ).

 Where can I find more information about genetic testing?